 POST, PUT, and PATCH requests allow information to be sent and posted to or put on resources on the web, effectively changing the state of these resources.
 PUT is used to update all the fields in a record, POST is generally only for new records, and PATCH is for partial updates to a resource.

-With the Send Data action, you specify an input table that serves as the base version of an output table.
-The parameters that are sent with the API POST/PUT/PATCH request are taken from the input table.
+If you enable the Run for Table option for the Send Data action, you will also need to specify an input table that serves as the base version of an output table.
+The parameters that are sent with the API POST/PUT/PATCH request can come from the input table.
 The API response/s sent back to the workflow is/are entered into the output table.
+For more information on the Run for Table option, see Getting Started with Run for Table.

 The Send Data action works with both persistent data tables created under the Main Menu and temporary tables created earlier in a workflow.